 BLOCK STYLE

 Styles of Illustration are as varied as the artists that create them.
-Obeekyo uses a form called, Block Illustration.
-We see things in shapes.
+I often use a style called, Block Illustration.
+I see things in shapes.

 In block style illustration, the emphasis is placed on creating visual impact through simplicity and clarity.
 The artist uses minimal details and removes unnecessary elements to achieve a simplified and graphic representation.
 This style often employs strong contrast between colors and shapes to make the illustration visually striking and easily recognizable.